-The watermelon, a simple everyday fruit that, in my opinion doesn’t even make into my top 5 – but I know for a fact that many people adore the watermelon.
+The watermelon, a simple everyday fruit that, in my opinion easily makes it into my top 5.

 Either the fruit or the juice is a cool refreshing option on those hot summer days – or lazing beside the pool.

 Whether blitzed, chunked or as a mixer, this fruit really does epitomize summertime.

 Here were going to look at 12 mouth-watering facts about the watermelon.